Docs » Connect to your cloud service provider » Connect AWS to Splunk Observability Cloud

 Connect AWS to Splunk Observability Cloud đź”—

-You have several data ingestion and connection methods when it comes to monitoring your Amazon Web Services (AWS) data in Splunk Observability Cloud.
+Splunk Observability Cloud offers you several data ingestion and connection methods to monitor your Amazon Web Services (AWS) data.

 Note